-It is often a good idea to imagine yourself as a lawyer when thinking about how you are going to write your essay.
-As a lawyer, you have to be able to persuade and convince the jury of your point of view, while also acknowledging the opposition’s arguments, but then downplaying them in some way by mentioning their weaknesses or disadvantages.
-By highlighting the weaknesses in arguments that oppose your point of view, this functions to strengthen the merits of your argument.
+It can be helpful to imagine yourself as a lawyer when thinking about how you are going to write your essay.
+As a lawyer, you have to be able to convince the jury of your point of view.
+Doing this will usually involve acknowledging the opposition's arguments and then rebutting those arguments in some way by mentioning their weaknesses or disadvantages.
+Highlighting the weaknesses in arguments that oppose your point of view can function to strengthen your argument.

-It is always good to be aware of
+It is usually good to be aware of

 - alternative views,

 surrounding an assignment topic and to acknowledge them in your assignment.
 However, this does not necessarily mean that you have to agree with these views.
 At least, by mentioning them you show the marker that you have read widely, you are well informed on the issue, and you are not biased in your position.